Illyricum (Roman province): Illyricum during Caesar's Civil War

-The campaigns of Octavian in Illyricum (35–33 BC)
+Campaigns of Octavian in Illyricum (35–33 BC)

 Caesar's Civil War, the Liberators' Civil War and the resistance against the second triumvirate which Sextus Pompey (the son of Pompey the Great) conducted from Sicily with a powerful fleet (the Sicilian Revolt, 44–36 BC) caused instability in Illyria, neighbouring north-eastern Italy and the Adriatic Sea.
 The Iapydes carried out raids on north-eastern Italy.
 There was also a problem with piracy.
 After these conflicts ended Octavian undertook a series of campaigns in Illyricum.
 Velleius Paterculus wrote that just before the Sicilian Revolt Octavian made frequent expeditions in "Illyricum and Dalmatia" in order not to keep his troops idle and to battle-harden them.
 However, it is likely that these campaigns were also linked to the instability of the region.
 Cassius Dio noted in passim that in 39 BC Gaius Asinius Pollio suppressed a rebellion of the Parthini after a few battles.